Spacial/awesome-csirt/README.md

 * [proxycannon-ng](https://github.com/proxycannon/proxycannon-ng): A private botnet using multiple cloud environments for pentesters and red teamers. - Built by the community during a hackathon at the WWHF 2018 security conference
 * [PentestHardware](https://github.com/unprovable/PentestHardware): Kinda useful notes collated together publicly
 * [novahot](https://github.com/chrisallenlane/novahot):A webshell framework for penetration testers.
+* [MarkBaggett’s gists](https://gist.github.com/MarkBaggett): This is a collection of code snippets used in my Pen Test Hackfest 2018 Presentation.

 ### Vulnerability